-- companies involved in controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.) - companies that derive more than 10% of their revenues from coal extraction and/or power generation from coal - companies that derive more than 5% of their revenues from oil sands extraction - companies that violate the United Nations Global Compact Principles covering human rights, labor rights, environment, and corruption and bribery considerations - countries that have serious violations with regard to political stability or where the governance structure is deemed as unsustainable; in addition, BIL follows applicable sanctions of the UN, EU or the Office of Foreign Assets Control (OFAC) to which it is subject and follows any mandatory restrictions deriving therefrom
+- companies involved in controversial weapons (anti-personnel mines, cluster bombs, white phosphorus, nuclear weapons, chemical weapons, biological weapons and depleted uranium weapons, etc.) while adopting a zero-tolerance approach - companies involved in the production, sales and distribution of tobacco, tobacco related products (such as - but not limited to - e-cigarettes and next-generation tobacco/nicotine products, etc.) and supporting services (such as - but not limited to -filters, smoking halls, etc.) in the exclusion of tobacco, in alignment with the revenue thresholds set out in the LuxFLAG ESG label Exclusion Policy. - companies that derive more than 10% of their revenues from coal extraction and/or power generation from coal - companies that derive more than 5% of their revenues from oil sands extraction - companies that violate the United Nations Global Compact Principles covering human rights, labor rights, environment, and corruption and bribery considerations - countries that have serious violations with regard to political stability or where the governance structure is deemed as unsustainable; in addition, BIL follows applicable sanctions of the UN, EU or the Office of Foreign Assets Control (OFAC) to which it is subject and follows any mandatory restrictions deriving therefrom